 The Port of Thunder Bay and the Mission to Seafarers

-by the Rev'd Ed Swayze
+by Rev'd Ed Swayze

 The Great Lakes were a means of transportation, initially for canoe then ship.
 LaSalle’s ship Le Griffon, was the first ship to sail on the upper lakes.
 The Port of Thunder Bay had its beginnings with the fur trade.
 The fur trading fort, Fort William, was located in 1805 on the Kaministiqua River in what is called the East End.
 As Upper Canada was settled in the early 1800’s, locks were built: the Welland Canal connecting Lake Ontario and Lake Erie, and on the St. Mary’s River at Sault Ste Marie connecting Lake Superior to Lake Huron, which enabled ships to travel from the Lakehead to Montreal.

 Prince Arthur’s Landing, the northern part of the Port of Thunder Bay, was going at the time of the Red River Rebellion when troops were sent by ship to the Lakehead and landed.
 Dawson Road was built from the Lakehead to the Red River in Manitoba to facilitate their movement.
 The building of the Canadian Pacific Railway in 1885 gave Fort William its boost.
 Soon after the Canadian National Railway was built with a station in Port Arthur.
-The two communities competed with each other, Fort William and Port Arthur, until they amalgamated in 1969.
+The two communities competed with each other, Fort William and Port Arthur, until they amalgamated in 1969 as Thunder Bay.

 The ships plying the Great Lakes carrying people and goods were initially sailing vessels.
 Coal fired steam ships replaced them at the turn of the century.
 Motor or diesel ships came into being about the time of World War 2.
 Loading was slow aboard these small ships and they stayed in port a number of days.
 Crew quarters were cramped, and the hospitality shown seafarers was a hostel.